adamsilver/fdpb/03-book-a-flight.md

 ### A Date Picker

-Mobile (and some desktop) users are fine - they get the native date input.
-But what about people using an unsupported browser?
-Unless we do something, picking a date is going to be harder than it ought to be.
-Really, we should give users a better experience by providing our own date picker.
+As noted above, mobile and some desktop browsers have support for the native date input.
+But what about people who use an unsupported browser?
+For them, picking a date is going to be harder than it ought to be.
+Really, we should give users a better experience by providing our own custom date picker.

-But we only want to give unsupported browsers the date picker, otherwise users will get two date pickers - the native one and ours.
-You can check for support like this:
+We only want to give unsupported browsers a custom date picker, otherwise users will get two date pickers—the native one and our own.
+You can feature detect the date input capability like this:

 ```JS
 function supportsDateInput() {